 The ability of fish to move between habitats, particularly to escape oxygen sensitive habitats in fall and winter, may be important to their survival.
 Among Chilkat River ponds, survival to adulthood averaged higher for juveniles tagged in ponds that were artificially connected with the river compared with naturally connected ponds (Josephson unpublished).
 While hindering escape from lethal oxygen levels, limitations on movement imposed by colder winter–spring weather may also reduce access to pockets of favorable off-channel habitat where potential for growth and survival may be higher.

 Some aspects of the period of low smolt production appear to point to decreased access to favorable off-channel habitats as a potentially important factor, rather than simply increased winter mortality combined with an inability to escape isolated pockets.
 The negative correlation between total Berners River smolt production and average size of Shaul Pond smolts of both ages 1 and 2 is consistent with a density effect in the pond.
 The number of smolts captured from trough traps on pond spillways decreased beginning in the mid-2000s, when average smolt size was large.
-Increased growth of juveniles may also explain the strong negative correlation between total brood-year freshwater production (approximated by the survival-adjusted adult return) and the proportion of adults returning at age 3 (freshwater age 1) versus age 4 (freshwater age 2), pointing to a density-dependent response as a likely cause of the shift toward younger smolts.
+Increased growth of juveniles may also explain the strong negative correlation between total brood year freshwater production (approximated by the survival-adjusted adult return) and the proportion of adults returning at age 3 (freshwater age 1) versus age 4 (freshwater age 2), pointing to a density-dependent response as a likely cause of the shift toward younger smolts.

 Fry migrating downstream from headwaters spawning areas during spring and early summer actively seek out spillways and attempt to gain access to elevated beaver ponds near the margins of the main channel.
 Use of dip nets to capture fry concentrated in these locations has proven a successful technique for obtaining newly emerged fry (≤ 38 mm SNF length) for marking as part of the multi-year aging validation study.
 Restriction of movement by juveniles among habitats is likely to compromise their growth and survival by restricting their ability to optimally use of all available habitats throughout the year.
 The peak in size-at-age of Shaul Pond smolts in 2005–2008, years of low system-wide smolt production (Figure 38), suggests that growth may have benefited from a reduction in density of juveniles, possibly as a result of restricted access to the pond complex.